camspiers/animate.vim/README.md

 ### Distribute Space

-By default `Animate.vim` distributes space of non-animating windows while resizing this can be destructive to intended window sizes.
+By default `Animate.vim` distributes space of non-animating windows while resizing this can be destructive to intended window sizes when those sizes aren't fixed.
 To disable:

 ```
 let g:animate#distribute_space = 0